 1. What is usury?

-Usury involves lending money as excessive or unreasonably high rates.
-Charging excessive loan terms can be criminal usury in Colorado.
+Usury involves lending money at excessive or unreasonably high rates of interest.
+Charging excessive consumer loan terms can be criminal usury in Colorado.
 This practice may also be known as “loan-sharking” or “predatory lending.”

 “Any person who knowingly charges, takes, or receives any money or other property as a loan finance charge where the charge exceeds an annual percentage rate of 45% or the equivalent for a longer or shorter period commits the crime of criminal usury.“1